ITSLeeds/TDS/practicals/2day-exercises.md

     2. Create a selection object called `sel_high_car` which is `TRUE` for regions with above median numbers of people who travel by car and `FALSE` otherwise
     3. How many regions have the number '1' in them?
 What percentage of the regions in the Isle of Wight is this?
     4. Create an object called `iow_foot` which contains only the foot attribute from `iow`
-    5. Bonus: plot the result to show where the high-income regions are
+    5. Bonus: plot the result to show where walking is a popular mode of travel to work
-    6. Bonus: use `filter()` from the `dplyr` package to subset small and high car use regions
+    6. Bonus: bulding on your answers to previous questions, use `filter()` from the `dplyr` package to subset small regions where high car use is high
-5. Bonus: What is the population density of each region (use the 'all' column)?
+5. Bonus: What is the population density of each region (hint: you may need to use the functions `st_area()`, `as.numeric()` and use the 'all' column)?
 6. Bonus: Which zone has the highest percentage who cycle?
 7. Bonus: Find the proportion of people who drive to work (`car_driver`) in areas in which more than 500 people walk to work